-Between 6-9 months of age is a good time to start really mix things up with the variety of textures you are offering at your baby’s mealtimes.
-You want them to develop the skills needed to eat a wide and varied diet similar to the rest of the family both safely and effectively.
+Between 6-9 months of age is a good time to start really mixing things up with the variety of textures you are offering at your baby’s mealtimes.
+You want them to develop the skills needed to eat a wide and varied diet, similar to the rest of the family.
 This involves a gradual transition from just purees to foods that have a mashed texture with some soft lumps, moving onto minced foods with bigger soft lumps, to chopped foods with a more solid texture.

-And it really helps if your baby can see, touch, play with and explore the foods you are offering which is why ‘finger foods’ are good to introduce at this stage – there are lots of different foods you can try, such as cooked vegetable sticks, strips of ripe melon, avocado, banana, cooked pasta pieces, soft toast crusts.
+It really helps if your baby can see, touch, play with and explore the foods you are offering, which is why ‘finger foods’ are good to introduce at this stage – there are lots of different foods you can try, such as cooked vegetable sticks, strips of ripe melon, avocado, banana, cooked pasta pieces or soft toast crusts.
 These help baby to learn to feed themselves, develop hand-eye coordination and learn to bite off, chew and swallow small pieces of soft food.

 But remember, it’s important that you stay with your baby at all times to make sure they are swallowing the food safely.
 Avoid giving hard foods and lumps such as uncooked apple and carrot, or small round foods such as grapes and cherry tomatoes, as these are a choking hazard.
 Make sure these are chopped up into smaller pieces and peel the skins from fruits and vegetables before giving them to your baby.
 I hope you enjoy this next stage in your weaning journey!